Docker and Btrfs in practiceEstimated reading time: 12 minutes

 A container is a space-efficient snapshot of an image.
 Metadata in the snapshot points to the actual data blocks in the storage pool.
 This is the same as with a subvolume.
 Therefore, reads performed against a snapshot are essentially the same as reads performed against a subvolume.
 As a result, no performance overhead is incurred from the Btrfs driver.

 Writing a new file to a container invokes an allocate-on-demand operation to allocate new data block to the container’s snapshot.
 The file is then written to this new space.
 The allocate-on-demand operation is native to all writes with Btrfs and is the same as writing new data to a subvolume.
-As a result, writing new files to a container’s snapshot operate at native Btrfs speeds.
+As a result, writing new files to a container’s snapshot operates at native Btrfs speeds.

 Updating an existing file in a container causes a copy-on-write operation (technically redirect-on-write).
 The driver leaves the original data and allocates new space to the snapshot.
 The updated data is written to this new space.
 Then, the driver updates the filesystem metadata in the snapshot to point to this new data.
 The original data is preserved in-place for subvolumes and snapshots further up the tree.
 This behavior is native to copy-on-write filesystems like Btrfs and incurs very little overhead.